Interview – Lizzy Borden

 Lizzy Borden – Wow, that’s a hard one.
 (Laughs) I am a Sci-Fi nut!
 Right now, I am watching Legion, and I find it amazing.
 In the ’80s, everything that was out there that was Sci-Fi, I loved.
 Aliens (1986), Blade Runner (1982), and almost every Sci-Fi movie that was on the darker side, I was a big fan of.

 On the Horror side, I grew up on all the Freddy Krueger, Jason, and all those great villains that were so popular and famous back then with amazing backstories.
 I think that is the best part of any movie.
-If you just have a Slasher film with backstory, it’s not interesting.
+If you just have a Slasher film with a backstory, it’s not interesting.
 When you see the backstory of any well-written character, especially a villain, it’s such an amazing thing.
 Those are the movies I still gravitate to.
 If it is just no rhyme or reason, it’s not very interesting to me.
 When there is a backstory, and you almost feel sorry for the villain, that’s just amazing.
 There have been so many movies like that.

 Compass International Pictures